How to Choose The Right Shipping Partner For Your Business

 No worries, download the PDF version now and enjoy your reading later...Download PDF

 B2B (business-to-business) sales describe the process of companies selling products or services to other businesses, rather than to individual consumers.
+B2B sales services include supply, wholesale, services, and software.
 B2B sales can be more complex than B2C or DTC sales, often involving multiple people across various roles and frequently taking place over the course of several days, weeks, or months.

-Some of the most common types of B2B sales include:
+The 4 most common types of B2B sales services include:

 B2B supply companies provide materials that support the daily operations of other businesses.
 These may include office supplies, employee uniforms, specialized equipment, and basic items such as lightbulbs or toilet paper.
 Although some of these B2B supplier products are also sold in B2C or DTC models, B2B supply sales typically involve higher quantities per purchase than B2C supply sales, since businesses often require larger quantities of product.
 For example, while a B2C customer might purchase a single ream of printer paper at an office supply store, a B2B buyer might purchase multiple cartons that each contain 10 reams of printer paper.